-The consequence is that the definition needs to be modified further, so that it says 297 that a memory is true just in case, first, if the subject experienced an event, the 298 memory is accurate with respect to the event that he experienced, and, second, if the 299 subject did not but should have experienced an event, the memory is accurate with 300 respect to the event that he should have experienced-the event to which we might 301 refer to as the "normative" event.16 Equivalently: a memory is untrue just in case, 302 first, if the subject experienced an event, the memory is inaccurate with respect to 303 the event that he experienced, and, second, if the subject did not but should have 304 experienced an event, the memory is inaccurate with respect to the normative event.
-305 This definition still has the consequence that hallucination memories are truth-apt, 306 but, like the previous definitions, it has the consequence that dream memories are 307 not truth-apt.
+The consequence is that the definition needs to be modified further, so that it says that a memory is true just in case, first, if the subject experienced an event, the memory is accurate with respect to the event that he experienced, and, second, if the subject did not but should have experienced an event, the memory is accurate with respect to the event that he should have experienced-the event to which we might refer to as the "normative" event.14 Equivalently: a memory is untrue just in case, first, if the subject experienced an event, the memory is inaccurate with respect to the event that he experienced, and, second, if the subject did not but should have experienced an event, the memory is inaccurate with respect to the normative event.
+This definition still has the consequence that hallucination memories are truth-apt, but, like the previous definitions, it has the consequence that dream memories are not truth-apt.
 That consequence now appears clearly to be desirable.
-In both hallu-308 cination memory and dream memory, there is no originally experienced event with 309
+In both hallucination memory and dream memory, there is no originally experienced event with respect to which the accuracy of the memory might be assessed.
+In hallucination memory, however, there is